7w17chy/chat-server/README.md

 A (very) simple chat server written in Go.

 # Changes introduced by this fork
+## For upcoming changes/features, please take a look at the TODO file!
 ## Commands
 - /members
 ### WIP